-Access to the Alerts feature is dependent on your FullStory plan.
-Please contact your Account Executive or FullStory Support to learn more.
+This feature is only available for FullStory Enterprise plans.
+Please contact your Account Executive or reach out to Support to learn more about FullStory Enterprise.

 Table of Contents

 Alerts from FullStory help you know if your users are succeeding or struggling--even when you aren’t logged in to FullStory.

 FullStory gives you visibility into how your users are engaging with your website.
 You already save interactions you care about as Segments.
 Now Alerts from FullStory will help you know how those segments are performing.